sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 title: Getting Started with Automation
 seo:
   title: Getting Started with Automation
-  description: Use Automation to create a series of campaigns targeted towards a specific audience.
+  description: Use Automation to create an automated email series or drip campaign targeted towards a specific audience.
   keywords: automation, triggered email, automated email, welcome series
 navigation:
   show: false
 ---

-<iframe src="https://player.vimeo.com/video/289518438" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 SendGrid’s Automation beta allows you to send a series of emails to contacts automatically when you add them to a list you’ve specified.
 Automations are simple to set up, and once created, you can trigger them by adding new recipients to your chosen list, saving you time.

+<iframe src="https://player.vimeo.com/video/289518438" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 With the Automation beta, you can build campaigns to: